Imadeanewaccbro-sudo/KU_events/README.md

 http://localhost:3000/ku_simple.html
 Notes

-Works on local network too — just replace localhost with your IP Default MySQL password is blank (XAMPP default)
+Works on local network too — just replace localhost with your IP.
+This can be done by opening the html file in notepad and pressing the shortcut ctrl+f and search for fetch and then replace the localhost with your ip address while keeping the :3000
+Default MySQL password is blank (XAMPP default)
 Made for educational purposes as a college mini project